exercism/c/exercises/practice/pig-latin/.approaches/strchr-and-strstr/content.md

 to the `output` string.

 The [`strncat`][strncat] function is used to concatenate to the `output`.
-When the input to the `translate` function is only one word (which is all but one test), it will ensure the `output` is not longer than the maximum phrase length.
+When the input to the `translate` function is only one word (which happens in all but one of the tests), it will ensure the `output` is not longer than the maximum phrase length.

 If the `word` does not start with a vowel, then the [`strstr`][strstr] function is used to check if the `word` starts with `xr` or `yt`.
 If it starts with either, then the `word` and `ay` will be concatenated to the `output` string.